Marketing for Government Contracting Companies

 This same content can also be a valuable part of a search engine optimization (SEO) program.
 Planning is critical to make sure you squeeze all the value out of the investment you make in content.

-Written content includes blogs, white papers, case studies, and guides.
-Each of these can be used in other formats such as videos and webinar recordings.
+Written content includes blogs/articles, white papers, case studies, and guides.
+Each of these can (and should be) used in other formats such as videos and webinar recordings.

 Content Summary